ashvin077/ML_And_DataScientist/README.md

 # MachineLearning
-This is a repository for my Machine Learning Projects.
+These are the repositories of my Machine Learning and Data Scientist Projects.